 Former Chairman, Ophthalmology Department, Kitasato University School of Medicine

 He acquired Ph.
 D in Medicine at the University of Tokyo.
 Served as Director of the Ophthalmological Department, Musashino Red Cross Hospital and subsequently as the Chairman of the Ophthalmology Department at the Kitasato University School of Medicine.
 He has held his current position since April 2016.
 A pioneer in the development of contemporary cataract surgery, he conducted the first ophthalmological surgery using topical anesthesia and developed Toric intraocular lens.
 He also introduced LASIK, ICL and other refractive surgery to Japan.
-He is the developer of Hole ICL (ICL KS-AquaPORT) and one of the only two ICL Senior Expert Instructors in Japan (as March 2017).
-Respected worldwide as an expert in refractive surgery and cataract surgery, his ophthalmic surgery combining the two is highly regarded overseas for enhancing the quality of life (QOL) for many patients.
+He is the developer of Hole ICL (ICL KS-AquaPORT) and one of the only two ICL Senior Expert Instructors in Japan (as of May 2020).
+Respected worldwide as an expert in refractive surgery and cataract surgery, his ophthalmic surgery combining the two is highly regarded overseas for enhancing the quality of life (QOL) of many patients.

 Part-time Lecturer, Ophthalmology Department, Kitasato University School of Medicine